-The program fee for the 2014-2015 academic year is 59,214.00; for a single semester the fee is 29,607.00.
+The program fee for the 2013-2014 academic year is \$57,212; the semester program fee is \$28,606.
 Students at Dickinson College will receive invoices from the Student Accounts Office that show credit for the \$300 confirmation fee and any applicable amounts from your financial aid package.